 Try peeling it off

-If you purchased a pricier window decal, there’s a good chance that it was actually made for glass like these custom die cut stickers by Label Llama.
+If you purchased a pricier window decal, there’s a good chance that it was actually made for glass.
 A good indication is if it is glossy, looks like plastic, and is thick.
 Those are usually made from a vinyl material that’s okay for use on windows.
 The adhesive should stick well, but it should also be easy to remove.
 Make sure you work from the top and that as you peel away, you have a good grasp of the entire top layer of the sticker.
 Peel away slowly.
 If the sticker looks matted or paper-y, you may need another method.

 Use a wet towel